 Too bad, XIaomi's misstep with the redmi brand to create competition in a notebook range in which other Chinese companies (chuwi and teclast above all) and in Europe Acer even more (with the swift 1, complete notebooks with N5000 cpu) of do something in the range between 300-400 euros.
 A less performing cpu was enough and instead all the rest of the components would be more complete.
 And they would also have taken that slice of the market that is now selling a lot especially in areas where Xiaomi already has large slices of the market.
 Really pity I repeat but perhaps they simply had to dispose of many...
 Read the rest »

-I think I know enough about XIaomi since I madly bought a certain Xiaomi Mi1 in Shenzhen in 2011.
-Having said that, not wanting to write an article I had summarized and I apologize in a somewhat summary and perhaps poco consonant, a much more articulated discourse.
-When it comes to multinationals or large companies and millionaire agreements, components of this kind are "pre-ordered" en masse even when the product is not there or the current use to be made of it is not yet known.
-These are pre-established marketing positions to maintain strong "relationships" and points of advantage over the competition and this is what I was referring to...
+I think I know enough about Xiaomi since I crazy bought a certain Xiaomi Mi1 in Shenzhen way back in 2011.
+That said, not wanting to write an article I had summarized and I ask forgiveness in a rather summary and perhaps not very appropriate way, a much more complex speech.
+When it comes to multinationals or big companies and millionaire agreements, components of this kind are "pre-ordered" en masse even when the product is not there or the current use to be made of it is not yet known.
+They are pre-established marketing positions to maintain solid "relationships" and points of advantage compared to the competition and this is what I was referring to...
 Read the rest »

-Imagine, exchanging opinions is always a plus for both interlocutors.
+Of course, exchanging opinions is always a plus for both interlocutors.
 I return to this point given the education of my interlocutor to specifically highlight a point of my speech.
-If Xiaomi, having by now consolidated, manages as in this case to use intel cpu of the q3 2018 of the medium-high range, the other two Chinese companies still not having that thickness to date offer "inventories" of 2016-2017.
-This cuts costs a lot.
-Then in the case of Chuwi an assembly poco finished does the rest.
-To date, as a low budget notebook but really usable on the market there is only Teclast (I speak on the market...
+If Xiaomi, having now consolidated itself, manages as in this case to use medium-high range Intel CPUs from Q3 2018, the other two Chinese companies, not having that thickness yet, today offer "leftovers" from 2016-2017.
+This greatly reduces costs.
+Then in the case of Chuwi, a poorly finished assembly does the rest.
+To date, as a low budget but truly usable notebook on the market there is only Teclast (I'm talking about the market...
 Read the rest »

 Compared to the xiaomi mi book pro, what are the differences?
 Redmi seems to cost a lot less